MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 MOR is the underlying token of the Morpheus network.

 ### What is the utility of MOR?
-The objective is for MOR to provide broad utility in many of the functions of the Morpheus network.
-As a result, the use of the MOR token offers an on-chain accounting mechanism to calculate rewards based on real usage of the software.
+The purpose of MOR is to offer extensive utility across various functions within the Morpheus network.
+The MOR token serves as an on-chain accounting mechanism, calculating rewards based on actual software usage.
+Additionally, MOR provides proportional to holdings free access to Morpheus' network compute resources.

 ### How/where can I buy tokens?
 You will be able to purchase MOR token ONLY after a 90-day of bootstrapping period (tentatively May 8th).
 A liquidity pool will be created on Uniswap for the Arbitrum network for this purpose.

 ### Can I know more about tokenomics?
 42 million MOR is the max supply that will ever exist.
-Emissions curve starts at 14,400 MOR per day and decreases to 0 per day by year 16.
+Emissions curve starts at 14,400 MOR per day and decreases by 2.468994701 MOR each day until the reward reaches 0 on day 5,833 (~16 years)
-3,456 MOR per day for Capital Providers.
+- 3,456 MOR per day for Capital Providers.
-3,456 MOR per day for Code Providers.
+- 3,456 MOR per day for Code Providers.
-3,456 MOR per day for Compute Providers.
+- 3,456 MOR per day for Compute Providers.
-3,456 MOR per day for Community Providers.
+- 3,456 MOR per day for Community Providers.

 ### How do I earn MOR?
 By providing one of the 4C's: